feathr-ai/feathr/docs/quickstart.md

 os.environ['ONLINE_STORE__REDIS__HOST'] = 'feathrazure.redis.cache.windows.net'
 ```

-# Step 5: Turn on the type system initialization for feature registry
+# Step 5: Setup environment variables.

-In the above `feathr_config.yaml` file, set `type_system_initialization` to `true` to initialize the type system in Azure Purview.
-This is a manual step and only need to be called once (i.e. you can turn it to `false` after the initialization step.

-# Step 6: Use the notebook as a starting point

-There should be a notebook called `nyc_driver_demo.ipynb` in the Feathr workspace, which you can use as a getting started template.

-In the notebook, first setup a few environment variables, such as REDIS_PASSWORD, AZURE_CLIENT_ID, AZURE_TENANT_ID and AZURE_CLIENT_SECRET.
+In the self-contained [sample notebook](../feathr_project/feathrcli/data/feathr_user_workspace/nyc_driver_demo.ipynb), you also have to setup a few environment variables like below.
 You should be able to get those values from the first step.

 ```python
 import os